 For the seventh criterion, all potential matches with a misaligned industry are independently reviewed by two research assistants, who classify each link as either correct or incorrect.
 For instance, the Stanford physics professor Frederick John Rogers was linked to a census record listing the industry as 0 - none reported.
-The research assistants examined the associated occupation ("Assoct Projessor [sic]") and industry ("physico at Stanford [sic]") strings from the record and determined the match to be correct.
-In contrast, Vanderbilt University biology professor George W. Martin was linked to a census record listing the industry as 636 - Food stores, except dairy products.
-The research assistants examined the associated occupation ("druggist") and industry ("own store") strings and classified the link as incorrect.
-For the analysis, we only retain matches that both research assistants classified as correct.
+The research assistants examined the associated occupation ("Assoct Projessor [sic]") and industry ("physico at Stanford [sic]") strings from the record and determined the match to be correct.8 In contrast, Vanderbilt University biology professor George W. Martin was linked to a census record listing the industry as 636 - Food stores, except dairy products.
+The research assistants examined the associated occupation ("druggist") and industry ("own store") strings and classified the link as incorrect.9